pinkest-nekomata/LaDS-Lore-Project/Organizations and Groups/Team 013.md

-> "Team 013 is at the bottom of the heirarchy.
-After numerous reshuffles, they have been whittled down to a single Captain, two officers, and a support technician who has just submitted a transfer request."
+> Team 013 is at the bottom of the heirarchy.
+After numerous reshuffles, they have been whittled down to a single Captain, two officers, and a support technician who has just submitted a transfer request.
 > -- [[Passing By#01 Team 013]]

 Captain: [[Arthur]]